-You can probably think of lots of words to describe chocolate cake, but I’m guessing ‘healthy’ isn’t one of them.
-Prepare to be amazed by this healthier version of everybody’s favorite treat, with a surprise ingredient that makes all the difference!
+Prepare to be amazed by this healthier version of decadent chocolate cake with a surprise ingredient that makes all the difference!

-Hey guys — it’s Sue from The View from Great Island, and today I’m craving decadent chocolate cake.
-But this is Super Healthy Kids, so I know I have to step up my game and offer a more nutritious version of the classic dessert.
-This Quinoa Chocolate Cake challenges a lot of what we think we know about cake.
-There’s no flour whatsoever in this one, for instance, but it does have an unusual ingredient…quinoa!
-By now I’m sure you’ve had quinoa in a salad or a side dish, but I’m guessing you’ve never considered it as a dessert ingredient.
+This Gluten Free Chocolate Cake challenges a lot of what we think we know about cake.
+There’s no regular flour whatsoever in this but it does have an unusual ingredient…quinoa!
+I’m sure you’ve had quinoa in a salad or a side dish, but I’m guessing you’ve never considered it as a dessert ingredient.
 Here it takes the place of flour and gives this cake a moist, fluffy texture.
 Who knew?

 This cake was a hit with all my taste testers, everybody gobbled it up and they had no idea there was anything unusual in the ingredient list until I told them.
 I recommend giving this one a try, even if you’re skeptical.
 I’ve made it several times and it always turns out wonderfully.